 Text spacing and alignment

-Use left alignment for body text as it is the most readable and accessible.
+- Use left alignment for body text—it is the most readable and widely used format.

-For guidance on how to Change text alignment, indentation, and spacing in PowerPoint Microsoft support provides helpful articles.
+See how change text alignment, indentation, and spacing in PowerPoint Microsoft support provides helpful articles.

 Tables